The Five Principles of Provider Enablement

 1. Think Like A Provider—And Deliver Insights that Matter.

 More data doesn’t always mean more insight——too often, the information providers receive is overwhelming, time-consuming to interpret, or disconnected from what truly impacts performance.
-What providers really need is a direct line between insights and action.
+What providers really need is a direct line between insights and action—clear, targeted intelligence that tells then how they’re currently performing and how to improve..

 2. Be Transparent.